 My Build kit

-A build for speed and comfort to match the frame’s intentions.
-I wanted to test the new Shimano GRX too;
+I opted for a build with speed but also comfort to match the frame’s intentions.
+I wanted to test out the new Shimano GRX groupset too;

 Bars, stem and seat post – Ritchey Venture max bars (the best flare bar on the market), Ritchey WCS 70mm stem and Ritchey WCS seatpost.